ibmresilient/resilient-community-apps/sc_email_parser/README.md

 ** This package consists of a .res Resilient configuration file which contains an example email parsing script, a rule to run it automatically, and an associated incident field.

 ## Installation instructions

+Before installing, verify that your environment meets the following prerequisites:
+•	Resilient platform is version 32 or later.
+•	You have a Resilient account to use for the installation.
+This can be any account that has the permission to view and modify administrator and customization settings, and read and update incidents.
+You need to know the account username and password.

+### Procedure

-1. Log on to the Resilient user interface using an account with &&&& permissions.
+1. Log on to the Resilient user interface using a suitable account.
-1. Navigate
+1. Navigate to "Administrator Settings"
-1. Click on
+1. Select the "Organization" tab.
+1. Select the "Import" link.
+1. Select "+ Import settings".
-1. Select the .res file
+1. Select the .res file from the installation bundle.
-1. Select "OK"
+1. Select "Open".
+1. Perform configuration changes as described below.

 ## Result
 After installing, the Resilient system now has a new Python script called "" and a new rule called "".
 The rule triggers when a new email message is received by Resilient and runs the script.
 The script is intended to